top of page

 AI benefits do not realise themselves.

-They need to be defined, owned, tracked, and actively managed.
+They need to be defined, owned, tracked and actively managed.

 Orr Consulting supports organisations in establishing MSP-aligned AI benefits realisation approaches that: